Domiarik1/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal7.md

 *Without knowing how exactly the council will implement this proposal, what questions should be raised?*

 * question 1

+* How will this shift affect developer roles?

 * question 2

+* Do we have leadership support for the cultural transformation required for Agile and LCNC?

 ## Evaluation of the proposal
 *Povide a breif evaluation based on what you know*

+Shifting from traditional programming to LCNC and Agile can significantly accelerate development speed, improve collaboration, and reduce reliance on highly specialized technical skills.
+This approach is especially beneficial for organizations seeking rapid prototyping, quicker time-to-market, and the ability to adapt quickly to changing business needs.
+Agile's iterative cycles complement LCNC tools by enabling continuous improvement and stakeholder involvement throughout the development process.